-- ENABLE TORS FILTER enables the Flexible Coupling filtering function or allows the notch filter to be enabled when set to TRUE.
-When set to FALSE these functions are disabled. - 2.
+- 1. ENABLE TORS FILTER enables the Flexible Coupling filtering function when set to TRUE.
+When set to FALSE the function is disabled. - 2.
 ENG SENSOR WEIGHT is the inertia ratio setting between the engine inertia and the system inertia.
 Set the value equal to engine inertia divided by (engine inertia + driven load inertia).